How much does college cost?

 - Brown University

-In contrast, need-aware universities factor in an applicant's financial needs when making admission decisions, which may impact their chances of acceptance, particularly for international students or those requiring significant financial aid.
-However, you can still get accepted and receive full aid at need-aware universities!
-For example, Stanford is need-aware, but here are stories of students getting full aid.
+In contrast, need-aware universities do factor in your financial needs, which could impact your admission chances—especially if you're an international student needing substantial aid.
+However, you can still get accepted and receive full aid at need-aware schools!
+Stanford, for example, is need-aware, but there are plenty of inspiring stories of students getting full financial aid.

 🗣️ veronica says...